dafny-lang/dafny/docs/_includes/Modules.md

 Declaring new submodules is useful, but sometimes you want to refer to things from an existing module, such as a library.
 In this case, you can _import_ one module into another.
-This is done via the `import` keyword, and there are a few different forms, each of which has a different meaning.
-The simplest kind is the concrete import, and has the form `import A = B`.
+This is done via the `import` keyword, which has two forms with different meanings.
+The simplest form is the concrete import, which has the form `import A = B`.
 This declaration creates a reference to the module `B` (which must already exist), and binds it to the new name `A`.
+This form can also be used to create a reference to a nested module, as in `import A = B.C`.

+As modules in the same scope must have different names, this ability to bind a module to a new name allows disambiguating separately developed external modules that have the same name.
-Note this new name, i.e. `A`, is only bound in the module containing the import declaration; it does not create a global alias.
+Note that the new name is only bound in the scope containing the import declaration; it does not create a global alias.
 For example, if `Helpers` was defined outside of `Mod`, then we could import
 it: